-Durham is a decidedly white-collar town, with fully 87.92% of the workforce employed in white-collar jobs, well above the national average.
+Durham is a decidedly white-collar town, with fully 89.96% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Durham is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Durham who work in food service (18.97%), teaching (11.67%), and sales jobs (11.03%).
+There are especially a lot of people living in Durham who work in food service (18.72%), office and administrative support (12.49%), and sales jobs (10.82%).

 Also of interest is that Durham has more people living here who work in computers and math than 95% of the places in the US.

-Durham is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Durham is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Despite being a small town, Durham has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.